ArtunIsler/Games/README.md

  - The impact of game genres on popularity
  - The relationship between rating (user score / review ratio) and popularity

+## Hypothesis
+ - H1: Free games are more popular than paid games.
+ - H2: Popularity differs across different price categories.
+ - H3: Games with longer playtime are more popular.
+ - H4: Game genre has an effect on popularity.
+ - H5: Higher-rated games are more popular.